Key takeaways

 Executive Summary

-Jean is an opinionated AI agent workspace from Coolabs that combines git worktree isolation with automated git workflows and GitHub integration.[1]
+Jean is an opinionated, open-source desktop dev environment for AI agents from Coolabs that combines git worktree isolation with automated git workflows and GitHub and Linear integration.[1]
 Its design philosophy is deliberate: strong opinions about how AI-assisted development should work, so developers spend less time configuring and more time shipping.
-Mobile access via Cloudflare Tunnel or Tailscale adds remote monitoring.
+As of June 2026 it is one of the more actively developed entrants in this category: roughly weekly releases (v0.1.53 shipped June 3, 2026), commits as recently as June 11, 2026, and ~1,035 GitHub stars, up from ~600 in March.[2][3]

 | Attribute | Value |